A Spectacular Mirror Cake With An Elegant Glaze

 - ⅝ cup strawberry jelly

-- To create the sponge, beat the eggs and sugar with an electric whisk until they're foamy.
+- To create the cake, beat the eggs and sugar with an electric whisk until they're foamy.
 Now add the flour, salt, vanilla flavoring, and baking powder.
 Stir the dough mixture until it's smooth.
-Next, bake the sponge in a cake springform pan at 340°F for 30 to 40 minutes.
+Next, bake the cake in a cake springform pan at 340°F for 30 to 40 minutes.

-- Remove the cooked sponge from the springform pan and cut it horizontally into two equally-sized pieces.
+- Remove the cooked cake from the springform pan and cut it horizontally into two equally-sized pieces.

 - Heat up the milk and dissolve the softened gelatin sheets in it while stirring.
 Then add the chocolate and leave it to melt while stirring occasionally.
 Now take the pot off the heat.
 Transfer the milk to a bowl and fold the whipped cream into it once the milk has cooled.
 Now fill a springform pan with half of the mousse.

-- Fill another springform pan with the strawberry jelly, place one part of the sponge on top and refrigerate it (it's best to do so in the freezer).
-Then remove the sponge with jelly from the springform pan and place it on the mousse with the jelly facing downward.
+- Fill another springform pan with the strawberry jelly, place one part of the cake on top and refrigerate it (it's best to do so in the freezer).
+Then remove the cake with jelly from the springform pan and place it on the mousse with the jelly facing downward.

 - To make the glaze, heat up water with sugar and condensed milk.
 Soften the gelatin sheets in water and stir them into the warm mix.
 Now pour this mix onto the white chocolate and work the ingredients using an immersion blender until you have a smooth mixture.
 Pour the mixture through a fine sieve to filter out any remaining pieces of chocolate.
 Now separate the mixture into three portions.
 Color the three portions as follows: white, red, pink (with white and red food coloring).